We may receive compensation when you click on links to products from our partners.

 4. It gives you a new perspective

 One of the major benefits of pursuing a career in social service is that it grounds you as a person.
 Dealing with real-world mental health illnesses, poverty and sickness can change how you perceive society.
-You will come face to face with some problematic themes in your career; however, you will also learn that tackling even the toughest problems is possible when you have the right resources.
+You will come face to face with some problematic themes in

 Reading about societal dysfunction in books or watching the news has a sense of detachment from the idea.
 However, when you actively engage with people from run-down communities with little to no education, rampant crime issues, and health issues, you realize how big of a problem you are dealing with.